Infertility

 - 1 in 25 males has a low sperm count and 1 in 35 is sterile.

-- For healthy couples in their twenties having regular unprotected sex, the possibility of becoming pregnant each month is 25 per cent.
+- For healthy couples in their twenties having regular unprotected sex, the possibility of becoming pregnant each month is 25 percent.

-- More than one per cent of births in India involve the use of assisted reproductive technologies.
+- More than one percent of births in India involve the use of assisted reproductive technologies.

-How Does Age have an effect on Fertility?
+How Does Age Have an Effect on Fertility?

 Diagnosis

 First of all, the specialist will look at the partner’s medical history.
 In the females, this comprises information on any previous pregnancies, the regularity of her periods; and whether she has had painful periods, pelvic pain, PID, or surgery.
-A specialist will want to know if the man has previously fathered children, suffered a testicular injury; or had any developmental problems, infections, surgery; or if he has been exposed to certain environmental factors.
+A specialist will want to know if the man has previously fathered children, suffered a testicular injury; or had any developmental problems, infections, or surgery; or if he has been exposed to certain environmental factors.

-Next there will be a physical examination, which may include:
+Next, there will be a physical examination, which may include:

-Blood tests.
-A series of tests will establish if there is a hormonal basis for the partner’s infertility – this may be corrected by hormonal supplements.
-Other tests will ensure for rubella, blood group, sperm antibodies and sexually transmitted diseases for instance HIV, Hepatitis B and C.
+Blood tests: A series of tests will establish if there is a hormonal basis for the partner’s infertility – this may be corrected by hormonal supplements.
+Other tests will ensure for rubella, blood group, sperm antibodies, and sexually transmitted diseases, for instance, HIV, Hepatitis B, and C.

-Ultrasound inspection.
-This gives information on what the ovaries and uterus look like.
+Ultrasound inspection: This gives information on what the ovaries and uterus look like.
 For the growth of eggs, the thickness of the lining of the uterus, the presence of fibroids or polyps on the uterus, as well as signs of endometriosis or ovarian cysts.

-Semen analysis.
-Men need to provide a semen sample this allows specialists to assess the number of sperm, how well they swim (known as ‘motility’) and the presence of sperm antibodies.
+Semen analysis: Men need to provide a semen sample this allows specialists to assess the number of sperm, how well they swim (known as ‘motility’), and the presence of sperm antibodies.

 Coping with infertility